ishanjain1408/library-api/README.md

 Book
 📖 API Documentation
 You can test all endpoints using the provided Postman collection:
-👉 Postman Collection Link (replace with actual link)
+👉 Postman Collection Link (Replace this with the actual link)

 🔑 Authentication
 POST /api/auth/register → Register new user (Admin/Member)